Fly-Fishing in the Italian Alps, Part 1: Decoding access

-The first in a series on fly fishing in the Italian alps, on getting licensed, and the main differences between fly fishing in Italy and the USA.
+The first in a series on fly fishing in the Italian alps, on getting licensed in Italy, and the main differences between fly fishing in Italy and the USA.

 Greetings and salutations!
 I'm just back from a family trip to the Italian Alps.
 Suffice to say, it was epic.
 Best of all, I was able to fish nearly seven days across the time we were there.